Linear Stages

 View By: Accuracy & Repeatability

-See How We Are Disrupting Motion Control
+See How We are Disrupting Motion Control

 About Linear Stages

-What are linear stages?
+What are Linear Stages?

+Linear motion stages provide precise automated positioning and are typically available as either single axis, an XY stage, or XYZ stages.
+XY stages are also commonly referred to as XY Tables, Linear ActuatorsMotorized Linear Stages, or Translation Stages.
 Each axis of a linear stage must constrain the six degrees of freedom (X, Y, Z, roll, pitch, and yaw) of the payload to only one, producing motion along a straight line.
 This is accomplished with a set of linear bearing guideways which are attached to a base structural member that provides a stiff support.
 Our stages designed specifically for vertical motion can be viewed on our Z Stages page.

 The linear bearing guideways can be implemented in a number of ways, including: